 -1 is fun to draw

-ex ossibus relics in excess of a single normal human skeleton
+-1 has generated ex ossibus relics in excess of a single normal human skeleton

 -1 is a popular statuary figure in the front windows of botanicas